Estimated reading time: 4 minutes

 A simple, no-frills cup of coffee is still the go-to choice for millions of coffee drinkers, but people’s tastes are changing.
 Introducing new coffee brewing methods and specialty coffees, such as single-origin beans and limited-edition blends from around the globe, is driving the demand for unique coffee beverages.

 In addition, craft coffee houses, also referred to as “third-wave” coffee shops focus exclusively on artisan drinks.
 Look at industry trends online, and check out what your competitors are doing to identify opportunities for your coffee shop.

 Consider making additions to your coffee menu.

 Today’s coffee drinkers are becoming more discerning.
-As a result, they enjoy different types of coffees and ingredients.
+As a result, they enjoy different types of coffee and ingredients.
 With a small investment, you can add a few new additions to your menu, and if they become popular with your customers, they can be made available daily.
-Some drinks worth looking at include macchiatos, pumpkin spice lattes, cold brew coffee, ice blended coffees, and the flat white.
+Some drinks worth looking at include macchiatos, pumpkin spice lattes, cold brew coffee, ice blended coffees, and flat white.